DFE-Digital/architecture/standards/common-definitions.md

 Digital, Data, Technology (DDT) is a term used within DfE to describe the collective community of people working in digital, data and technology roles across the department.

+<a name="engine"></a>
+### Engine ###

+An engine is a reusable set of services and components, which accelerate digital delivery of similar business capabilities across DfE.

+Engines realise <a name="pattern">patterns</a> and <a name="standard">standards</a>, removing complexity and simplifying compliance for delivery teams, whilst ensuring consistency and quality of data.

+We classify engines as either data, business, or front-end, to align with the DfE target architecture.

+Some examples might be an eligibility checking or funding business engine, an organisation or person data engine, or a whole front-end engine.

 <a name="feature"></a>
 ### Feature ###